kubaczerwinski77/blobs/README.md

-## The Blobs
+# The Blobs ⚾️

-A 3D multiplayer game with physics in which the player takes on the role of a ball and competes against other players in an obstacle race.
+A 3D multiplayer game with physics in which the player takes on the role of a ball and competes against other players in an obstacle race 🏎️
 Push, jump and move towards the finish line.
 As you can probably guess, first come, first served.

 ## Project Status

-The project is at the MVP stage, I plan to develop it further by adding more complex maps and obstacles, textures, scoreboard, advanced interactions between players.... there are many ideas, in my free time I plan to implement them.
+The project is at the MVP stage ⭐️ I plan to develop it further by adding more complex maps and obstacles, textures, scoreboard, advanced interactions between players.... there are many ideas, in my free time I plan to implement them 🚀

 ## Project Screen Shots